jinyus/dart_beacon/Readme.md

 If `shouldSleep` is `true`(default), the callback will not execute if the beacon is no longer being watched.
 It will resume executing once a listener is added or its value is accessed.
 This means that it will enter the `loading` state when woken up.

+NB: You can access the last successful data while the beacon is in the `loading` or `error` state using `myFutureBeacon.lastData`.
+Calling `lastdata` while in the `data` state will return the current value.

 > [!IMPORTANT]
 > Only beacons accessed before the async gap will be tracked as dependencies.
 See [pitfalls](#pitfalls) for more details.